wp-plugins/fg-joomla-to-wordpress/readme.txt

 The **JComments module** is an extension of the Premium version.
 It includes these extra features:

 * migrates the comments from the JComments Joomla extension

+The **JomComment module** is an extension of the Premium version.
+It includes these extra features:

+* migrates the comments from the JomComment Joomla extension

 The **Flexicontent module** extends the Premium version.
 It includes these extra features: